navillasa/ultimate-go-workshop/README.md

 following along here!
 <https://github.com/ardanlabs/gotraining/tree/master/topics/go/language/pointers>

-## my stream of conscious-esque notes of bill advice
+## my stream of conscious-esque notes of bill's presentation

 - mechanical sympathy— learn about the hardware and operating system to be sympathetic
 - “engineering not about writing a piece of software and watching it work in production”